NetLogo/LevelSpace/README.md

 ```

-Like `ls:create-models`, creates the specified number of instances of the given .nlogo model.
+Like `ls:create-models`, creates the specified number of instances of the given model.
 Unlike `ls:create-models`, `ls:create-interactive-models` creates models that are visible by default, and have all widgets.
 You should use this primitive if you plan on having only a handful of instances of the given model, and would like to be able to interact with the instances through their interfaces during runtime.

 Child model RNGs are seeded from the parent models RNG when they are created.
 Thus, if you seed the parent's model RNG before child model before child models are created, the simulation as a whole will be reproducible.